1313e/e13Tools/docs/source/user/colormaps.rst

     :name: sunburst_viscm

 The *sunburst* colormap is a visual representation of a sunburst or solar flare.
-It covers the full lightness range and uses the colors red and yellow.
+It covers the full lightness range and uses the colors red and orange.
 Its smoothly varying coloring makes it a good choice for representing data that varies smoothly as well (like intensity or temperature maps).